MiSTer-devel/Downloader_MiSTer/docs/uninstall.md

 If a drive disconnects while files are being removed, reconnect it and retry with `--force`.
 Successfully removed files are already gone, and the remaining store records are retried.

+## Exit codes

+- `0`: every selected database was uninstalled successfully.
+- `1`: uninstall failed and no single recovery-specific exit code applies.
+- `22`: uninstall was refused because external content could not be verified.
+Reconnect all drives or run a full update to refresh legacy metadata; use `--force` only when accepting potentially orphaned external content.
+- `23`: an external drive disconnected during removal.
+Reconnect it before retrying.
+- Other non-zero values retain their existing Downloader-wide meanings.